How to Say Thank You After Your Big Sales Presentation

 Respond to Their Questions in Writing

 If you are super sharp, and if you have a great team, you will have taken exceptional notes, including who asked what questions and who made what comments.
-Your letter will include a list of the questions that were asked with written answers reiterating and expanding on what you said when your time was limited to the presentation and the follow up—now you time is no longer limited.
+Your letter will include a list of the questions that were asked with written answers reiterating and expanding on what you said when your time was limited to the presentation and the follow-up—now your time is no longer limited.

 The fact that you bothered to take notes, to remember what was important to each buying team member, and that you felt it was important enough to require a written response, demonstrates that you are detail-oriented, professional, caring, and concerned with the implementation and execution after you make the sales.
 It proves that you are listening.